 Additional information relating to the development of this project, including detailed descriptions of the construction activities, has been provided in the Construction Plan Report (AECOM 2015a).
 This document provides construction details and potential environmental impacts associated with the construction of the North Kent Wind 1 Project.
 Additional information relating to the operation and decommissioning of this project has been provided in the Design and Operations Report (AECOM 2015b) and Decommissioning Plan Report (AECOM 2015c).
-A summary of the potential environmental effects, proposed mitigation measures, and monitoring programs that will be implemented during the construction and operational phases of the Project is also provided in Table 4-4 of the Construction Plan Report (AECOM 2015a) and Table 6-2 of the Design and Operations Report (AECOM 2015b) to satisfy the requirements as outlined in the REA Regulation.
+A summary of the potential environmental effects, proposed mitigation measures, and monitoring programs that will be implemented during the construction Plan Report (AECOM 2015a) and Table 4-4 of the Construction Plan Report (AECOM 2015b) to satisfy the requirements as outlined in the REA Regulation.
 The Water Body Report has been used to develop the Environmental Effects Monitoring Plan included in the Design and Operations Report (AECOM 2015b), completed by AECOM under separate cover.